Building control regulations

 Usually you must notify us when building work is to be carried out.
 Not all new buildings must comply with the building regulations.
 Certain small buildings such as garages, garden sheds, certain extensions such as conservatories and covered ways are exempt.

-Please see the Make a Building Regulations Application page if you wish to make a submission.
-Once you have submitted an application, a Building Control Officer will inspect the building work.
-Once the officer assesses whether the work complies with the Regulations, they will issue a Completion Certificate.
+Please see the make a building regulations application page if you want to make a submission.
+Once you have submitted an application, a building control officer will inspect the building work.
+Once the officer assesses whether the work complies with the regulations, they will issue a completion certificate.